aakif100/ChatZone/README.md

 # ChatZone (update 1.1 done, 1.2 done)

  update 1.2 features :
-- improved user ecxperience with smooth interface
+- improved user experience with smooth interface
 -  added edited at timestap when user edits his/her message
 - embeded with theme based scroll bar for better and catchy UI
 - added smooth ease-in-out alert of "page ended" when scrolled to the bottom of the page